lawrenceslng/Music-Manager/README.md

 Note: to add new song or album requires providing both artist name and song/album name

 If choosing to generate a XML file (option 3), users are prompted to input the minimum number of listeners they would like as the requirement for all songs in the playlist to be generated.
+The file is then generated in the root directory with the name `playlist_outputXML.xml`.

 At all stages, the user is presented with option '0' to go back or exit the program.